Instruction for authors

 8.2 Presentation of references

-References are numbered in alphabetical order of authors (not of appearance in the text).
+References are numbered in order of their appearance in the text.
 Words in titles are not capitalised.
 No journal name begins with "The".

 - Krishnan H, Krishnan SP, Blunn G, Skinner JA, Hart AJ (2013) Modular neck femoral stems, Bone Joint J, 95B, 8, 1011-1021